 Emory Arts (application/details)

-After you have become a Staff Writer or Beat Writer, you are eligible to be considered for the position of Assistant Editor of the section you write for most frequently.
-Assistants are chosen based on interviews and your performance as a staff writer.
-As an Assistant Editor you will be required to attend biweekly meetings with The Emory Wheel Editorial Board and participate in staff editorials, as well as other Wheel-related events and activities.
-All editors are also required to attend the monthly General Body Meetings.
+After you have become a Staff Writer or a Beat Writer, you are eligible to be considered for the position of Assistant Editor of the section you write for most frequently.
+Assistants are chosen as needed and are based on interviews and your performance as a staff writer.
+As an Assistant Editor you will be required to attend biweekly meetings with The Emory Wheel Editorial Board and participate in staff editorials, as well as other Wheel-related events and meetings.
 If you are interested joining the editorial board as an Assistant Editor, please let the current Editor of the section you’re interested in know you would like to be considered.

-Whether you’re an experienced photographer or a beginner, there is a place for you in The Emory Wheel’s photography department.
+Whether you’re an experienced photographer or a beginner, there is a place for you in The Emory Wheel‘s photography department.
 Our photographers will receive press passes to cover all kinds of events from concerts and festivals to rallies and protests.
-If you are interested in taking photos for the Wheel, please email James Crissman.
+If you are interested in taking photos for the Wheel, please email Hagar Elsayed.

 When you start taking photos for the Wheel, you are considered a Contributing Photographer.
 After you take five photos, you will become a Staff Photographer.
-In order to maintain your Staff Photographer status, you will need to take five photos every semester, as well as attend our monthly General Body Meetings.
+In order to maintain your Staff Photographer status, you will need to take five photos every semester.

 After you become a Staff Photographer, you are eligible to be considered for the position of Assistant Photography Editor.
 This job requires you to attend biweekly meetings with The Emory Wheel Editorial Board and participate in staff editorials, as well as other Wheel-related events and activities.
-All Editors are also required to attend the monthly General Body Meetings.
 If you are interested in this position, please let the current Photography Editor know you would like to be considered.

 Do you get frustrated when your friends use improper grammar?
 Are you always asked to edit people’s papers?
 Or maybe you’re just interested in learning how to edit articles.
-No matter your experience level, there’s a place for you in the Wheel’s copy editing department.
-If you are interested in copy editing for the Wheel, please email Sonam Vashi.
+No matter your experience level, there’s a place for you in the Wheel‘s copy editing department.
+If you are interested in copy editing for the Wheel, please email Benazir Wehelie.

-After you have worked as a copy editor for a minimum of five editions of the Wheel you will become eligible to be considered for the position of Assistant Copy Chief.
-This job requires you to attend biweekly meetings with The Emory Wheel Editorial Board and participate in staff editorials, as well as other Wheel-related events and activities.
-You will also be required to attend our monthly General Body Meetings.
+After you have worked as a copy editor for a minimum of five editions of the Wheel, you will become eligible to be considered for the position of Assistant Copy Chief as spots are available.
+This job requires you to attend biweekly meetings with The Emory Wheel Editorial Board and participate in staff editorials, as well as other Wheel-related events and meetings.
 If you are interested in this position, please let the current Copy Chief know you would like to be considered.

 Twice a week the Wheel runs one editorial cartoon, as well as numerous illustrations in our Editorials section.
 We are looking for talented and dedicated artists looking to produce reliable cartoons or illustrations for the newspaper.
-If you are interested in drawing editorial cartoons or illustrations to accompany our editorial pieces, please email Priyanka Krishnamurthy.
+If you are interested in drawing editorial cartoons or illustrations to accompany our editorial pieces, please email Erik Alexander.

 Permanently glued to your phone?
 Constantly updating Facebook and Twitter statuses?
 If this sounds like your daily life, you are just the person we’re looking for.
-If you are interested in working with the Wheel’s multimedia and social media department, please email Lane Billings.
+If you are interested in working with the Wheel‘s multimedia and social media department, please email Dana Youngentob.

 Please send all further inquires to [email protected]